dakusui/jcunit/src/site/markdown/Index.md

 * [Tips](tips/Index.md)
 * [Exmples](examples/Index.md)

-# Limitations
+# Limitations and future works
-1. Constraint support
+1. Enhance constraint support
   - JCUnit's constraint support is still in initial phase.
 It tries 50 different tuples to find values that satisfy constraints given by a constraint manager.
 This can result in reducing the pairwise/t-wise coverage.
+2. AETG support
+  - Currently JCUnit supports only IPO algorithm as its pairwise/t-wise test suite generation engine. but there is another well-known algorithm called AETG, which seems easier to handle complex constraints.
+3.

 # FAQ
 Frequently asked questions are found [here](FAQ.md)